katyamalysheva/django-flowers/README.md

     <br> user_type (choices - Seller, Customer)

- - Lot, fields: (created to track lots) flower_type - flower name flower_color - color of flower with choices flower_num - amount of flowers in a lot flower_price_of_single - price per flower is_visible - seller can choose whether customers can see this lot flower_seller - foreign key for sellers(CustomUser)
+ - Lot, fields: (created to track lots)
+   <br> flower_type - flower name
+   <br> flower_color - color of flower with choices
+   <br> flower_num - amount of flowers in a lot
+   <br> flower_price_of_single - price per flower
+   <br> is_visible - seller can choose whether customers can see this lot
+   <br> flower_seller - foreign key for sellers(CustomUser)

-- Deals, fields: (created to track deals) time - time the deal was saved lot - FK for lot customer choosed amount - number of flowers from lot customer wants to buy customer - FK for customer total_check - price per flower from lot * amount
+- Deals, fields: (created to track deals)
+  <br> time - time the deal was saved
+  <br> lot - FK for lot customer choosed
+  <br> amount - number of flowers from lot customer wants to buy
+  <br> customer - FK for customer
+  <br> total_check - price per flower from lot * amount

-- LotsReview, fields (created to track customer reviews for lot) reviewed_lot - FK for lot author - FK for customer making the review review
+- LotsReview, fields (created to track customer reviews for lot)
+  <br> reviewed_lot - FK for lot
+  <br> author - FK for customer making the review
+  <br> review

-- LotsReview, fields (created to track customer reviews for sellers) reviewed_seller - FK for seller author - FK for customer making the review review
+- LotsReview, fields (created to track customer reviews for sellers)
+  <br> reviewed_seller - FK for seller
+  <br> author - FK for customer making the review
+  <br> review

  2. Fuction seller (stored in views.py)
-    retuns a dictionary, where keys are sellers and values are dicts with customers and checks for each customer made from buying flowers from a particular seller)
+    <br> retuns a dictionary, where keys are sellers and values are dicts with customers and checks for each customer made from buying flowers from a particular seller)